Vol. III - Appendix E

 In 1891 Jonathan, aged 28, was a farm worker and 26 year old Mary was a laundress.
 They were living in Heathfield.
 Jonathan and Mary had three children:

 - Jonathan Henry Bennet Barton.
 Born 24 June 1891.
 Baptised 2 August 1891 at Heathfield.
 Jonathan married Olive Gertrude Barrow.
-They had at least one son.
+They had at least one son and one daughter.
+In 1921 Olive Gertrude Barton, aged 29, was living with her father in law at Chapel Cross, Heathfield (see below).
+It is not clear where Jonathan was at the time.
 In 1939 Jonathan and Olive were living at 133 Whitehawk Road, Brighton where Jonathan was a "motor driver travelling".
-Olive died in 1963.
+Jonathan Henry Bennett Barton died on 18 May 1862 in Brighton.
+Olive died on 3 October 1962. .

 - Thomas Benjamin Barton.
 Born 28 December 1892.
 Baptised 5 March 1893 at Heathfield.
 Thomas married Dorothy Gutsell in 1920 in Lewes.
-In 1939 they were living at 1 Rosalind Cottages, Uckfield with their two children.
+In 1921 "Benjamin" and Dorothy were living at Lewells Cottages, Cooksbridge, Chailey, with Dorothy's parents George Lewis Gutsell, 62 year old cowman and his wife Julia.
+"Benjamin" was a 28 year old cowman.
+He and his father in law were both working for H Geering.
+Dorothy was 21 years old and on home duties.
+They had a 9 month old son.
+In 1939 Thomas and Dorothy were living at 1 Rosalind Cottages, Uckfield with their two children.
 Thomas B Barton (later changed to Benjamin T Barton) was a cowman.
 Benjamin Thomas Barton of 27 Springfield Crescent died on 23 September 1965.
 Probate was granted to his widow, Dorothy Barton.
 Dorothy Barton died in 1971.

 - Lilian Mary Barton.
 Baptised 7 June 1896 at Warbleton.
 Jonathan is noted as being "of Heathfield" at the time Lilian was baptised.

 In 1901 Jonathan senior and Mary were living at Hurst Green with their children.
 In 1911 they were resident at Chapel Cross, Heathfield.
 Jonathan, aged 48 was a cowman on a farm.
 His wife, Mary aged 45 was a laundress.
 Their son Benjamin was an "under gardener".
 Only Benjamin and Lillian remained at home.
-Jonathan died in 1930.
-In 1939 Mary Downer Barton appears to still be living at 4 Chapel Cross Cottages, Punnetts Town, Heathfield, she was a launderess.
+In 1921 they were living at Chapel Cross, Heathfield.
+Jonathan was a 58 year old wood cleaner for The Kent Council Fencing Company.
+His wife Mary was a 56 year old launderess.
+Thomas Barton, Jonathan's 82 year old father was living with them. as was Emily Downer, a 63 year old general domestic servant, and wife Mary's sister.
+Also listed is Olive Gertrude Barton, aged 29, their daughter in law and Gwendoline Olive Marjorie Barton, aged 4 years, their granddaughter.
+Jonathan Barton died in 1930, aged 67 years.
+In 1939 Mary Barton was still living at 4 Chapel Cross Cottages, Punnetts Town, Heathfield, she was a launderess.
+Emily Chapman and Mary A Hobden, both old pensioners were living with her.

 - Margaret Elizabeth Holford.
 Born 28 July 1893 in Tunbridge Wells.
 Baptised 3 September 1893 at Heathfield.
+In 1921 Margaret was working for William Fox Hawes, retired mining engineer and his family at The Gables, Vallance Road, Hove.
 Margaret married Arthur Ernest Muddle on 22 December 1923 in All Saints, Hove, Sussex.
 Arthur was a 22 year old carter, son of William Muddle, labourer.
 Margaret was 30 years old.
 In 1939 they were living at Malt House Cottages, Petworth where Arthur was a farm carter.
 They had two children.
 Margaret E Muddle died in 1961 in Horsham.
 Arthur E Muddle died in 1964.

 - Elsie Mary Primrose Barton.
 Born 19 April 1899 at Highbroome, Tunbridge Wells.
 Baptised 19 May 1899 at Southborough.
 Elsie emigrated to Canada leaving Liverpool for Quebec on 24 October 1924 on the Regina.
 She married farmer Bertie Levitt in Essex, Ontario, Canada on 10 November 1924.
 Bertie had originally arrived in Canada in 1921 on the overseas settlement scheme.